Disease (Lady Gaga song): Background and production

 Lady Gaga revealed that she was working on new music on March 28, 2024, stating, "I am writing some of my best music in as long as I can remember".
-Record producer Cirkut was invited to work with Gaga through Andrew Watt; the three produced the song "Disease", which was conceived "fairly early in the process" of their creative collaboration and subsequently became a pivotal element of their work for her then-upcoming studio album.
-Cirkut characterized "Disease" as a "very aggressive" track and an "in-your-face introduction to the project."
-In a social media post, Gaga shared that "Disease" and its music video were inspired by her confrontation with her fears and "inner darkness".
+Cirkut was invited to work with Gaga through Andrew Watt; the three produced the song "Disease", which was conceived "fairly early in the process" of their creative collaboration and became a "cornerstone" of their work for her then-upcoming studio album.
+Cirkut characterized it as a "very aggressive" track and an "in-your-face" introduction to the project.
+Gaga stated that both the song and its music video were inspired by her confrontation with her fears and "inner darkness": "No matter how scary the question, the answers are inside of me.
+Essential, inextricable parts of what makes me me.
+I save myself by keeping going".
+In later interviews, she further described "Disease" as being about "somebody that wants to harm you — and it being you", and said that she chose it as the album's lead single because it had a "strong sound".

-Gaga wrote "Disease" with Watt, Cirkut, and Michael Polansky.
-Paul Lamalfa recorded the track at Shangri-La Studios in Malibu, California; Marco Sonzini provided additional engineering, while Tyler Harris worked as the assistant engineer.
+Gaga wrote the track with Watt, Cirkut, and Michael Polansky.
+Paul Lamalfa recorded it at Shangri-La Studios in Malibu, California; Marco Sonzini provided additional engineering, while Tyler Harris worked as the assistant engineer.
 "Disease" was mixed by Serban Ghenea at Mixstar Studios in Virginia Beach, Virginia, and mastered by Randy Merrill at Sterling Sound Studios in Edgewater, New Jersey.
 Gaga additionally played synthesizer; Watt played synthesizer, drums, bass guitar, electric guitar, and percussion; and Cirkut played synthesizer and keyboards and provided drum and bass programming.
 Bryce Bordone worked as the assistant mixing engineer, and Marc VanGool served as the studio technician.